darylhjd/mangadesk/README.md

 paru -S mangadesk
 ```

-**NOTE**: The application will create a `usr` folder in the same directory as where you run the application to store
-your credentials/configurations.

 ## Uninstall ❌

 To uninstall, simply delete the executable and its related folders and files (namely, the `usr` folder).